Through The Fibro Fog

 Jam on toast or rice cakes

 Freshly made jam is one of my favourite discoveries.
-I had always thought it was super fiddly and time-consuming, but chia jam is so easy to make and the chia provides some protein and healthy fats too.
-Spread on toast or rice cakes.
+I had always thought it was super fiddly and time-consuming, but chia jam is so easy to make and the chia seeds provide some protein and omega 3 fatty acids too.
+Spread my blueberry chia jam on toast or rice cakes!

 Nut or seed butters on rice cakes